JupiterChain/data-considerations/DataAttributes/DataAttributes.md

 Encoding|	String|	No
 Value|	String|	No

-Here is an example of an Asset Metadata object following the above-described schema:
+Below is an example of an Asset Metadata object following the above-described schema:

 ```{
     "base": {